Floyd Bannister

-Playing career
+Amateur career

-In 1973, as a high school senior, Bannister led his Kennedy High School team in Burien, Washington to a state championship, pitching 15 wins and 0 losses with a season ERA of 0.00.
-His performance led to him being selected in the third round (71st overall) of the 1973 Major League Baseball draft by the Oakland Athletics, but he did not sign.
+In 1973, as a high school senior, Bannister led his Kennedy Catholic High School team in Burien, Washington, to a state championship, with a 15–0 record and allowing no earned runs.
+He was selected in the third round (71st overall) of the 1973 Major League Baseball draft by the Oakland Athletics, but he did not sign.

-Bannister then attended Arizona State University, where he was named college player of the year by The Sporting News as a junior.
+Bannister then played college baseball for the Arizona State Sun Devils, where he was named college player of the year by The Sporting News as a junior.
 He was later inducted into the Sun Devils Hall of Fame and College Baseball Hall of Fame.

+In 1975, Bannister pitched for the U.S. collegiate national team.

+Professional career

-The Houston Astros selected Bannister as the first overall pick of the 1976 Major League Baseball draft.
-He signed with team, earning a $100,000 bonus.
+The Houston Astros selected Bannister with the first overall pick of the 1976 Major League Baseball draft.
+He signed with the team, earning a $100,000 bonus.